department-of-veterans-affairs/va.gov-team/teams/vsa/accessibility/research/accessibility-findings-template.md

 - **Related Docs:** Link to research plan and communication guide - or link to project's GitHub link?
 - **Ticket Links:** EPIC and/or CAIA research assistance request ticket

-# Accessibility Findings
+# Accessibility Tools Utilized
 `ZoomText` `JAWs` `iOS-VO` (List types of AT covered here)

 ## Coverage
 This research fufilled X% (y/z) of its original request.
-Given the limited amount and variety of types of screen readers, no conclusive behavioral patterns can be determined locally in this study alone.
-However, we can draw future research considerations and document caught accessibility issues.
+Given the **limited/abundant** amount and **variety/lack of variety** of types of screen readers, a conclusive behavioral patterns **can/cannot** be determined locally in this study.
+We **can/cannot** draw future research considerations and document caught accessibility issues.

-**Original study request: 6**
+**Original study request: ##**

-> 6 participants should use a screenreader on a desktop or mobile device
+> xx participants should use a screenreader on a desktop or mobile device

 ## Participants
 To best serve the users of VA.gov, we will need to collect the following information during each a11y research session: